Skip to content

 setEnableCustomLog Boolean No Whether to upload custom logs, default is false

-setLogLevelFilters Array No Set log level filters, default not set
+setLogLevelFilters Array No Set log level filters, default is not set

-addGlobalContext Dictionary No Add log global attributes, refer to rules here
+addGlobalContext Dictionary No Add log global attributes, add rules see here

-setLogCacheLimitCount Int No Local cache maximum log entry limit [1000,), larger logs mean greater disk cache pressure, default is 5000
+setLogCacheLimitCount Int No Local cache maximum log entry count limit [1000,), larger logs mean more disk cache pressure, default is 5000

-setLogCacheDiscardStrategy LogCacheDiscard No Set log discard rule when log reaches limit, default is LogCacheDiscard.DISCARD, DISCARD discards appended data, DISCARD_OLDEST discards old data
+setLogCacheDiscardStrategy LogCacheDiscard No Set log discard rules when the limit is reached, default is LogCacheDiscard.DISCARD, DISCARD discards additional data, DISCARD_OLDEST discards old data

 Trace Configuration